-Mount Talinis, also known as Cuernos de Negros (Horns of Negros), is the second highest mountain on the island of Negros, and a potentially active stratovolcano.
+Mount Talinis, also known as Cuernos de Negros (Horns of Negros), is the second-highest mountain on the island of Negros, and a potentially active stratovolcano.
 It is one of the mountains in the Philippines with the most challenging trails.

 Together with my friends from Malakat Outdoors, I was able to survive the arduous climb to this majestic mountain last month.
 But despite how difficult it was, I am proud to say that all of us were fully prepared and equipped to climb the steep slopes and rugged terrains of Mount Talinis.
-Prior to this trip, we have trekked the most challenging trails in Cebu City in preparation for this major climb.
+Prior to this trip, we trekked the most challenging trails in Cebu City in preparation for this major climb.

 We started our trek at the crack of dawn and entered this mystical forest.
 For hours, we admired the soothing sound of birds chirping and running water.
 The start of every trek is the most challenging.
 Our backpacks were heavy and unforgiving, but eventually, our bodies were able to adjust after a few minutes of trekking uphill.
-“You just need to wait until your backpack’s weight will sync to your body,” my partner would say.
+“You just need to wait until your backpack’s weight will sync with your body,” my partner would say.

 After 5 hours of trekking, we reached this spot they call Guard House, where forest guards are stationed.
 We decided to eat our lunch there before we proceeded to our destination for Day 1 – Lake Nailig.

 After what seems like the longest 4 hours of my life, we finally reached Lake Nailig at 1900 meters above sea level.
-Lake Nailig serves as the main camping ground to climbers.
+Lake Nailig serves as the main camping ground for climbers.
 The view was spectacular despite the heavy fog.

-My partner and I, along with our friend, Renan, were the first ones to arrive Lake Nailig so we immediately looked for a good spot to pitch our tent.
+My partner and I, along with our friend, Renan, were the first ones to arrive at Lake Nailig so we immediately looked for a good spot to pitch our tent.
 Everything was going well until it suddenly rained as we were unpacking our stuff.
 I waterproofed my clothes and gadgets, but everything else was out in the open!
-We haven’t pitched our tent at this moment yet so were like disoriented chickens running around doing our best to save out stuff!
+We haven’t pitched our tent at this moment yet so were like disoriented chickens running around doing our best to save our stuff!
 Haha.